 RudderStack provide's all your customer data pipelines in one platform, so you can securely collect and routing your customer data to every tool in your stack.
 RudderStack is enterprise-ready, with a special focus on data privacy and security.
 In this post, we formally introduce one of our most loved features, RudderStack Transformations.

 We started building RudderStack because, as data engineers ourselves, we found that existing CDI solutions lack crucial attributes that today’s data-driven enterprises need.
 Most solutions have a trade-off between flexibility and complexity.
-On the complete opposite side of the spectrum, extensibility and functionality are sacrificed on the altar of usability for cloud SaaS products.
+Sacrificing extensibility and functionality on the altar of usability.

-At RudderStack, we are building a data platform that can offer the environment a data engineer needs.
+At RudderStack, we are building a data platform that offers the environment a data engineer needs.
 We aim to provide a platform that addresses the unique challenges of everyday business, together with operational peace of mind.
-We want RudderStack to:
+That's why we're building RudderStack to: